d-creations/3D-stepfile-decoder/README.md

 # NOTE
 The project is still under construction and currently suspended.
-This project was one of my first java projects as an experiment.
+This project was one of my first try with javafx projects as an experiment.

 # 3D-step-file-decoder